qmk/qmk_firmware/users/filterpaper/readme.md

 qmk compile -kb crkbd/rev1/common -km filterpaper
 ```

-### Split keyboard
+## Corne Split Setup
 Corne is configured with EE_HANDS, the controllers will check EEPROM values to know which side it's on and USB-C can be used on either.
 These are the one time flash commands to write left and right side setting into the Elite-C EEPROM:
 ```
 make crkbd/rev1/common:filterpaper:dfu-split-left
 make crkbd/rev1/common:filterpaper:dfu-split-right
 ```
 Following this, the same firmware binary can be flashed normally to both sides.
-See [split keyboard features](../../docs/feature_split_keyboard.md) for more details.
+See [split keyboard features](../../docs/feature_split_keyboard.md) for details.

-## Keymap layout
+# Keymap layout

 Individual keymap.c for each keyboard will have to be generated and saved within their respective keymaps directory.
 See
 the [json folder](json/) for details and list of exported QMK Configurator layouts.